Language: EN

 • Others will tell me -103

 How can that be?
-Because a binary number does not represent anything, if you do not tell me what it represents.
+Because a binary number represents nothing unless you tell me what system it uses to represent it.

-To know what number it is, I need you to tell me what you are representing, an integer, an integer with negatives, if it’s a float.
+To know what number it is, I need you to say what you are representing, an integer, an integer with negatives, if it is a float.